West Virginia Code

 (d) The qualifications for persons nominated to serve as election officials may be confirmed prior to appointment by the clerk of the county commission for any election ordered by the county commission or for any joint county and municipal election and by the official recorder of the municipality for a municipal election.

-(e) The appropriate governing body shall appoint the election officials for each designated election board no later than the forty-ninth day before the election as follows:
+(e) The appropriate governing body shall appoint the election officials for each designated election board no later than the 49th day before the election as follows: